 1/2 tsp Kashmiri red chili powder

-4. Heat 2 tablespoon mustard oil in a heavy bottomed pan or a kadai on medium heat.
-Add 1/2 teaspoon cumin seeds, 1-2 dry red chili and a pinch of Asafoetida.
-Allow it to crackle.
+3. Heat 2 tablespoons oil in a heavy bottomed pan on medium heat.
+Add the cumin seeds, red chili flakes and Asafoetida.
+Cook until the cumin seeds start to brown.

-6. Now lower the flame and add 1/2 teaspoon turmeric powder, 1/2 teaspoon Kashmiri red chili powder.
-Mix it.
+5. Lower the flame and add the turmeric powder and Kashmiri red chili powder.

-10. When it gets cooked and it looks dry, turn off the flame. (you can make it more crispy if you want by frying it for some more time).
+9. It's ready when it the radish starts to soften and it looks a bit dry (you can make it more crispy if you want by frying it for longer).

 No comments: